daver234/Recipe-Finder/README.md

 2. Kingfisher - for image downloading, caching and management. https://github.com/onevcat/Kingfisher
 3. Reachability by Ashley Mills - to handle checking for a network connection and if not there redirecting the user to Settings. https://github.com/ashleymills/Reachability.swift
 4. SwiftSpinner - A very nice spinner.
 I use it here for to let the user know the data is still loading.
 A much nicer approach than the activity indicator in iOS. https://github.com/icanzilb/SwiftSpinner
+5. ModalStatusView - Not a Pod.
+Embedded framework that shows Apple style blured alerts (HUDS).
+Currently using for notification that  a serch term was saved or deleted based on a user action in the search bar.

 No need to run the Podfile as the pods are checkin.
 As of November 12, the M13Checkbox pod has a bug in the M13Checkbox.swift file.
 Without changing a line of code, you will only see one check box needs to one of the list of ingredients.
 The fix is in the checked in Pod.
 The fix is to change line 218 in the M13Checkbox.swift file like this:
 ```